joomengine/jcb-documentation/035-Translation-Mananger-in-JCB-explained.md

 <?php echo JText::_('COM_EXAMPLE_HELLO_WORLD'); ?>
 ```

-JCB’s parser automatically captures the English string and ensures it’s added to the correct `en-GB` file during compilation.
+JCB's parser automatically captures the English string and ensures it's added to the correct `en-GB` file during compilation.

 **Tip:** You do not need to manually maintain English language files — JCB compiles and updates them for you.